 Most Affordable – Eureka Tetragon NX-5

 Eureka! provided the tent that accompanied Sir Edmund Hillary on his Everest expedition and is a company that has been around since the late 1800s.
 This means you can expect a high quality and well-designed tent that will last several seasons and protect you from the elements.
 For a simple (but effective) and affordable 5 person camping tent, this Eureka!
-Tetragon is one of the best choices on the market.
+Tetragon is one of the best choices on the market and we really love the price point.

 It’s a classic and trusted dome tent design that involves fiberglass poles, mesh upper sides, and a 1500mm rain fly that covers the top part of the tent.
 It also comes in a variety of sizes that are all an affordable price, although this is the largest capacity available in the series.
 There’s a gear loft and mesh pockets to keep the essentials within reach, and the 6ft. ceiling is actually quite generous for a dome tent.